For many years Ian has been collecting and researching

 Check the special Tone Generation episodes - Programme 11: Expo 58 and Programme 16: Electronics for Expos.

-Expo 67 - An Audio Visual Collage - the first 10 minute section of Ian's 2010 film is now available on his film channel.
+Expo 67 - An Audio Visual Collage - the first 10 minute section of the film is now available to watch.
 Expo67Collage

 World’s Fairs first came into existence

 with the Great Exhibition held in the Crystal Palace, London in 1851, and

 have been held on a semi-regular basis throughout the last 150 years.